burcukk/Innovation-Contests/README.md

 Moldovanu, Benny, and Aner Sela.
 "Contest architecture."
 Journal of Economic Theory 126.1 (2006): 70-96.
 Steel, Piers, and Cornelius J. König.
 "Integrating theories of motivation."Academy of Management Review 31.4 (2006): 889-913.

-Possible extensions: We consider to add some heuristics approaches in assigning weights to different skills during the update of the efforts.
+Possible extensions: We consider to add some heuristic approaches in assigning weights to different skills during the update of the efforts.
 Some heuristics are suggested by Gigerenzer and Todd (1999) among many proposed by ABC Research Group which is led by Gerd Gigerenzer.